-2018 HK\$'000 2017 HK\$'000 Trade receivables at fair value through profit or loss 41,373
+2019 HK\$'000 2018 HK\$'000 Trade receivables at fair value through profit or loss 50,177 41,373

-It represents trade receivables which are subject to a factoring arrangement without recourse.
-Under this arrangement, the Group will transfer the relevant receivables to the bank in exchange for cash.
+It represents trade receivables which are subject to a factoring arrangement without recourse with specific customers.
+Under this arrangement, the Group will transfer the relevant receivables to the bank in exchange for cash after year end.